bmai1/bmai1/README.md

-i am hobbyist programmer probably <br>
+i am a hobbyist programmer probably <br>
 proficient in zero (0) languages <br>
 more about me: <a href="https://bmai1.github.io/" target="_blank">maidq</a>